tcortes55/SaveStanley/_posts/2020-07-22-how-to-develop-a-successful-game.md

 ## Back in those days...

-In the wake of the App Store and Play Store, when smartphones were a new thing and people were eager to search and discover new apps, many developers created simple, creative games in their spare time and were surprised by a sudden explosion in downloads and ad revenue.
+In the wake of the App Store and Play Store, when smartphones were a new thing and people were eager to search and discover new apps, many developers created simple, creative games in their spare time and were surprised by a sudden explosion in downloads (and revenue).

 {% include image.html name="flappy.png" caption="Remember this one?" alt="Screenshot of game Flappy Bird, with the flying bird passing between two pipes" %}

 However, this market was rapidly occupied by companies that grew to be very large.
-Nowadays, the top picks from the app stores are dominated by these companies, who have the budget to keep specialized teams for art, design, sound, software development, marketing, among others.
+Nowadays, the top picks from the app stores are dominated by these companies, who have the budget to maintain specialized teams for art, design, sound, software development, marketing, among others.

 ## So, how can a solo developer try to join this rat race?